BookStackApp/website/content/docs/admin/hacking-bookstack.md

 Within the settings area you'll find a 'Custom HTML head content' setting.
 You can use this to add in any custom JavaScript or CSS content which enables you to override default BookStack functionality and styles.

+You can find examples of custom HTML Head customizations on the [hacks part of this site](/hacks/).

 ---